Turbocharging Gaussian Process Inference with Approximate Sketch-and-Project: for GP Inference

 \subsection{Sketch-and-project}

-We formally present \sap{} in \cref{alg:sap}. \sap{} resembles randomized coordinate descent, except that it employs \textit{subspace preconditioning}.
+We formally present \sap{} in \cref{alg:sap}. \sap{} resembles randomized block coordinate descent, except that it employs \textit{subspace preconditioning}.
 That is, it preconditions the subspace gradient $\Kbn W_t+\lambda \Ib W_t - Y_\B$ by the inverse of the subspace Hessian $\Kbb + \lambda I$.
 Thus, unlike SDD, \sap{} includes second-order information in its search direction.
 In addition, we have also augmented vanilla \sap{} from \cite{gower2015randomized} with tail averaging \citep{jain2018parallelizing, epperly2024randomized}, which helps address the inherent noise in the iterates, and plays a crucial role in our analysis.

-\sap{} (assuming $\nrhs = 1$ for simplicity) only costs $\bigO(bn + b^3)$ per-iteration, which is significantly smaller than the $\bigO(n^2)$ iteration cost of \pcg, while being comparable with \sdd, which costs $\bigO(bn)$ per-iteration.
+\sap{} (assuming the number of right-hand sides $\nrhs = 1$ for simplicity) only costs $\bigO(bn + b^3)$ per-iteration, which is significantly smaller than the $\bigO(n^2)$ iteration cost of \pcg, while being comparable with \sdd, which costs $\bigO(bn)$ per-iteration.
 Furthermore, \pcg{} typically requires memory linear in $n$ to store the preconditioner, while \sap{} only incurs and additional $\bigO(b^2)$ storage cost.
 Thus, \sap{} strikes a balance between \pcg{} and methods like \sdd.
 It incorporates second-order information, like \pcg{}, but does so at a modest increase in cost relative to \sdd{} and SGD.
-By leveraging the theory of determinantal point processes \citep{kulesza2012determinantal}, we will show tail-averaged \sap{} improves dependence upon the condition number, which establishes it as the solution to the conditioning challenges discussed in \cref{sec:gp_fundamentals}.
+By leveraging the theory of determinantal point processes \citep{kulesza2012determinantal}, we show that tail-averaged \sap{} improves dependence upon the condition number in the early phase of the convergence, which establishes it as a potential solution to the conditioning challenges discussed in \cref{sec:gp_fundamentals}, particularly in the presence noisy data and generalization error.